Skip to main content

 Can Medicare or Medicaid put a lien on my car accident settlement?

 Yes.
 If Medicare or Medicaid paid for medical treatment related to your car accident, they have a legal right to be reimbursed from your settlement.
-These are called Medicare or Medicaid liens.
-Federal law requires that these liens be satisfied before you receive your settlement proceeds.
+Medicare's conditional payment process is managed by the Benefits Coordination and Recovery Center (BCRC).
+Payment is due within 60 days of a demand letter, with interest accruing from day 61.
+NC Medicaid liens are subject to a 50% cap under § 108A-57.
 Failing to reimburse Medicare can result in serious penalties.

 Do medical bills affect how much my settlement is worth?